COBALT-lensing/COBALT-lensing.github.io/science.markdown

 # The maths

 As described across several seminal papers, the self-lensing signal depends on some key characteristics of the system, notably the masses of the star and lens, radius of the source star, binary separation, impact parameter and limb darkening.
+The full equations are implemented in the code found here: <ADDURL for the current code> but a simplified picture is shown below.

+# Predicted  numbers